 At Oedo Ruby Kaigi 04, Leonard Chin gave a presentation entitled "How to Survive and Thrive as an Engineer in a Foreign Land".
-Although the presentation is for a Japanese audience, it is based on his experience of working in Japan as an Australian, so it's a good talk if you're wants to work as a programmer in Japan as well.
+Although the presentation is for a Japanese audience, it is based on his experience of working in Japan as an Australian, so it's a good talk if you want to work as a programmer in Japan as well.

 The presentation was in Japanese, so I'll summarize the key points.